 Applying new laminate over plywood is much simpler.
 A quick sanding with a coarse grit of sandpaper is all you will need to get started.
 Adhesive is the next tool and I used Weldwood Contact Cement.
 This is a very economical and strong cement.
 The adhesive is applied to the laminate as well as the surface to which the laminate is being applied.
 Once the adhesive is dry (approximately 20-30 minutes) it will not be sticky to the touch.
 Once the cemented surfaces come into contact with each other, it is stuck forever!
 Dowel rods are used between the surfaces while positioning the laminate. they are removed one at a time and pressure is applied to the top surface so the cemented faces make full contact.
 A “J-Roller” can also be used to help with this but I used a rolling pin covered with a towel.

 A router with a flush cutting bit and a chamfer bit (preferably a 15 deg. chamfer) comes in handy to trim away the excess laminate.
 The flush cutting but cuts it flush to the surface and the chamfer bit puts a nice bevel on the edge so it isn’t very sharp.

 Laminate is not just for countertops.
 I successfully applied it to the side table of my grill, and will be applying it to the top of a cabinet I am building.
-Stay tuned for that post as I will show step by step how to apply the laminate to the top surface!
+Take a look at this post as where I show step by step how to build a countertop and apply laminate to the surface!
 Its not as hard as it may sound… I promise!